-3.3 Create Config Functions
+3.3.
+Create config functions

-Config functions are PowerShell functions that you can invoke from within a Sitecore Installation Framework configuration to access and calculate values that can be passed to a task.
+Config functions are PowerShell functions that you can invoke from within a Sitecore Install Framework configuration to access and calculate values that can be passed to a task.

 Because a config function is implemented as a PowerShell function, it benefits from all the features that PowerShell offers.
 This includes parameter validation, strict mode, requires, and others.